 Prepare – if you have considered a few things that are likely to be valuable to contribute in the meeting in advance, then you will feel you have something valuable to contribute and you will be far more willing to speak up.

 My suggestion would be to integrate these techniques one or two at a time, so that you can focus on trying and embedding one or two new behaviours thoroughly, before adding to it.
 This sort of change takes time!

-If you want to talk about this topic or any other that is holding you or a team member back in terms of career progression, contact me to arrange a complimentary 30 minute discussion, to see whether I can help.
+If you want to talk about how to speak up more in meetings or any other that is holding you or a team member back in terms of career progression, contact me to arrange a complimentary 30 minute Career Booster discussion, to see whether I can help.
 My Career Progression Programme™ gets great results, as highlighted by this client:

 “The techniques she gave me to deal for example with difficult professional situations proved as, if not more, important for my image.
 What I appreciated with Joanna was the focus on what I wanted and not only what she thought I should do.

 The latter allowed me for example to dramatically improve my relations with senior management.
 As I was now taken more seriously, I have more and better relations, no longer needing to justify my presence, but instead concentrating on what needs to be done.”
 AL, Transformation Manager, Large Corporate